 Asbestos was one of the most widely used products from the 1890s until the 1970s because the six naturally occurring silicate minerals are resistant to heat, chemicals and fire.
 Asbestos was prevalent in automobile breaks, insulation, construction materials and in the shipbuilding industry and today asbestos is still found in many products although limits have been imposed on its use for decades as a result of environmental and safety concerns.

 Unfortunately, because it was so widespread, many people were exposed to asbestos.
 By the time it became clear how dangerous the product was, thousands of people each year were dying as a result of complications due to asbestos exposure.
 Victims included not just those who worked with asbestos, but also those who shared a residence with people who were exposed and who brought home fibers on their clothing and skin.
 Everyone exposed to asbestos needs to understand the dangers of these products and needs to understand their legal rights.
-The Boston asbestos lawyers at the Law Offices of Jeffrey S. Glassman, LLC can help.Frequently Asked Questions
+The Boston asbestos lawyers at the Jeffrey Glassman Injury Lawyers can help.Frequently Asked Questions

 To help you understand asbestos claims better, the following are answers to some frequently asked questions:What Complications are Caused by Asbestos Exposure?